Didip-eu/didip_summer_school/DATA/readme.md

 # Dataset Overview: `mom_1000_sample.tsv`

-This dataset is a sample of 1000 entries from a larger collection of historical texts, potentially charters.
+This dataset is a sample of 1000 entries (500 German (dialect/era not diffenciated), 500 Latin) from a larger collection of historical texts, potentially charters.
 It provides a rich resource for various Natural Language Processing (NLP) tasks, particularly in the context of historical text analysis and teaching.
 This sample includes machine-translated abstracts in English, adding another dimension for NLP exploration.

 ## Dataset Structure